 1. Vegetable tempura

 One of Japan’s most popular foods, tempura always has plenty of vegetable options to choose from.
-Depending on the season, you could enjoy crispy sweet potato, eggplant, green beans, kabocha (pumpkin) and others deep-fried to perfection.
+Depending on the season, you can enjoy crispy sweet potato, eggplant, green beans, kabocha (pumpkin) and others deep-fried to perfection.

 2. Shojin ryori